lmc2179/lmc2179.github.io/drafts/poisson.md

 # Count data is everywhere ("Commonality of counting")

+So, I recently found out that my h

 Idea: event counting is everywere. most funnels or production processes start with the arrival of raw material, then subsequent transformation into other stuff

 example: mulberries landing on my deck